Discoveri-org/Discoveri/README.md

 If ``Discoveri`` is used to optimize the result of ``Smilei`` simulations, then also the postprocessing library `happi` will be necessary.

 ### Basic concepts and terminology used in ``Discoveri``
-``Discoveri`` optimizes/maximizes the result of `f(X)`, where `f` is a real-valued function of an array `X` called position, with `num_dimensions` dimensions.
+``Discoveri`` optimizes/maximizes the result of `f(X)`, where `f` is a real-valued function of an array `X` called position, with `number_of_dimensions` dimensions.
 The elements of `X` can vary continuously in the real numbers space.
 The whole search space from which `X` is drawn is called `search_interval`.

 ``Discoveri`` uses derivative-free (also called black-box) optimization methods, used to optimize a function `f` that is costly to evaluate and/or unknown.
 If the gradients of this function are known, probably there are more efficient methods to optimize it.

-Once an optimization run of ``Discoveri`` is launched, at each of the `max_iterations` iterations the code will perform `num_samples` evaluations of the function specified by the user, where each sample is characterized by a different array `X`.
+Once an optimization run of ``Discoveri`` is launched, at each of the `number_of_iterations` iterations the code will perform `number_of_samples_per_iteration` evaluations of the function specified by the user, where each sample is characterized by a different array `X`.
 If the function is a `numpy` function `f`, these evaluations will simply compute the value of `f(X)`.
 If the function is a function `f` that computes the result of postprocessing of a simulation, the code will automatically launch the required simulations, wait for their results and postprocess them.
 Each simulation will have `num_dimension` varying physical quantities stored in its own array `X`.

 ### Input file for ``Discoveri`` (to do)
 ...